LucHermitte/lh-vim-lib/doc/OO.md

 ## See Also
 I remember to have seen other vim scripts using objects in their code.
-They had other utility functions, best practices, etc. Alas I can't remember their name.
+They had other utility functions, best practices, etc. Alas I can't remember their names.